chrisseldo/chrisseldo.github.io/_posts/2024-07-01-abs-hls-noodling.md

 #EXT-X-STREAM-INF:BANDWIDTH=500000,RESOLUTION=640x360
 360p.m3u8" > master.m3u8
 ```
-There's a ton to look at in FFmpeg's docs [here](https://ffmpeg.org/ffmpeg-formats.html#hls-2).
+There's a ton more to look at in FFmpeg's docs [here](https://ffmpeg.org/ffmpeg-formats.html#hls-2).

-### Serve it
+## Serve it

-Next, we'll want to play the video on a webpage someplace.
+We'll want to play the video on a webpage someplace.
 We can use [Video.js](https://videojs.com/guides/embeds/)'s player (popular video player library) to handle the HLS playback.
 It's a fantastic library that I've used in the past, and required seemingly little config.

 You can then fire up a server to see it in action.
 Python's SimpleServer did the trick: